-Similarly, sound federal and state policies increased access to health insurance coverage for parents and children, providing a life preserver for parents who lost their job and, as a result, their health care coverage.
+Similarly, sound federal and state polices increased access to health insurance coverage for parents and children, providing a life preserver for parents who lost their job and, as a result, their health care coverage.

-In fact, to meet the burgeoning health care needs of all residents, Medicaid enrollment rose by 26% in the county compared to the pre-pandemic level.
+In fact, to meet the burgeoning health care needs of all residents, Medicaid enrollment rose by 31% in the county compared to the pre-pandemic level.
 While reliance on public insurance is and should be a last resort, during COVID, employment related health care coverage rapidly evaporated as parents lost their jobs and employers cut costs.
 With federal aid, Pennsylvania was able to make sure children didn't fall through the cracks by expanding health care coverage via Medicaid to 200,000 more children, representing a 17% increase from February 2020 to February 2022.
 Now, Medicaid is the single largest health insurer for Pennsylvania children, with approximately 41% of all children living in the Commonwealth covered by its comprehensive health benefits, according to Pennsylvania Partnerships for Children.

-In Bucks County during the pandemic, over 7,600 children were newly enrolled in Medicaid on top of the approximately 36,000 Bucks County children already insured by the program.
-This represents a 21% expansion in public health insurance coverage for children.
+In Chester County during the pandemic, over 6,200 children were newly enrolled in Medicaid on top of the approximately 27,000 Chester County children already insured by the program.